InternLM/lmdeploy/docs/en/advance/pytorch_new_model.md

         return attn_output, None, past_key_value
 ```

-Notice that some arguments such as `history_lengths` and `block_offsets` comes from `self.context.context`.
-As we have mentioned above, continuous batching and paged attention require extra arguments to support them, `context` is the container to store these inputs.
-If you need more detail about context object, please read [context info](#context-info).
+Note: The additional arguments like `history_lengths` and `block_offsets` are accessed from the `context` object, which acts as a container for the necessary inputs required by continuous batching and paged attention.
+Refer to the [context info](#context-info) for more detail about `context` object.

-We replace some operation to our custom triton kernel for two reason.
+We have replaced certain operations with our custom Triton kernel for two reasons:

-1. Custom triton kernel can be used to support new features such as `paged_attention_fwd`.
+1. The custom Triton kernel allows us to incorporate new features, such as `paged_attention_fwd`.
-2. Fuse kernels have better performance than the pure PyTorch implementation.
+2. Fused kernels offer superior performance compared to the pure PyTorch implementation.

-Now we have new implementations of two modules, let's register them into `lmdeploy/pytorch/models/module_map.py`.
+Now that we have the updated implementations for the two modules, let's register them in `lmdeploy/pytorch/models/module_map.py`.

 ```python
 # lmdeploy/pytorch/models/module_map.py